boopsboops/nhamunda-checklist/nhamunda-checklist.md

 two predorsal plates,  narrow post-cleithral process, small triangular shaped opercle-->

-Fishes were caught .
-Location?
-Examples are pictured preserved and alive in Figure YYY.
+Two individuals were caught by hand at night from rocky substrates near the mouth of the river.
+Water current was minimal, and the temperature was 32.0&deg;C. An example of a live specimen is pictured in Figure YYY.

 ##### Figure